benjamin-tsoumagas/csci2020u-a1/README.md

 **Improvements**
 -
-Added new application icon. \n
+Added new application icon.
-Changed background and border colours. \n
+Changed background and border colours.
-Made Accuracy and Precision labels bold. \n
+Made Accuracy and Precision labels bold.
-Changed layout of accuracy and precision. \n
+Changed layout of accuracy and precision.

 **How to run:**
 -